 A small pop-up window will appear on the side of your web browser whenever a new email fax arrives in your email inbox.

-Follow these steps to start getting these alerts:
+Follow these steps to start getting these alerts when receiving fax to Gmail:

 What's great about this method is that you can choose to receive notifications for all incoming fax or only for those that you have labeled as essential.